 An injury to the elbow can stop you from enjoying a lot of your normal activities.
 A broken elbow can be extremely painful and result in months of rehabilitation while tennis elbow, bursitis and other elbow injuries can prevent you from working.
-If you’ve sustained an elbow injury because of someone else’s negligence, you could be entitled to compensation.
+Crucially, if you’ve sustained the injury because of someone else’s negligence, you could be entitled to compensation by filing an elbow injury claim against the responsible party.
 Our guide on elbow injury compensation claims will look at the types of scenarios that could lead to such a claim.

 If you’d like free legal advice about claiming compensation for an elbow injury, please speak to a member of our team.
 We’ll review your claim and explain your options during a no-obligation telephone consultation.
 If the grounds for your claim seem strong enough, one of our personal injury lawyers may offer to represent you.
 If they do, your claim will be managed on a No Win, No Fee basis so your financial risk will be reduced massively.